816.792.2360

 This information helps lenders calculate debt to income ratios and evaluate financial stability.

-Most traditional refinance programs still require some form of income verification.
-However, certain loan programs may rely on alternative documentation rather than standard employment records.
+In most cases, not in the literal sense.
+Most refinance programs still require some way to evaluate your ability to repay.
+However, some lenders offer programs that rely on alternative documentation rather than traditional employment records.

-These programs are often used by borrowers whose income does not fit typical employment structures.
+These options are often used by borrowers whose income does not fit a typical salaried employment structure.

 Examples may include: